Radiative inverse seesaw model with hidden $U(1)$ gauge symmetry enhancing lepton $g-2$: A model

 \section{A model}

 We consider a model that is based on hidden $U(1)_H$ gauge symmetry.
-In the model we introduce vector-like $SU(2)_L$ singlet neutral and charged leptons $N$ and $E$, two Higgs doublets $H_1$ and $H_2$, singlet scalar $\varphi$, and $SU(2)_L$ singlet charged scalar fields $s_1^+$ and $s_3^+$.
-Here $H_2$ is the SM-like Higgs.
-The $U(1)_H$ charges of $\{N, E, H_1, \varphi, s_1^+, s^+_3 \}$ are chosen as $\{1, -2, 1, -1, 1, 3 \}$ while other fields including the SM fermions are neutral under the hidden charge.
+In the model we introduce vector-like $SU(2)_L$ singlet neutral and charged leptons $N$ and $E$, two Higgs doublets $\Phi_1$ and $\Phi_2$, singlet scalar $\varphi$, and $SU(2)_L$ singlet charged scalar fields $s_1^+$ and $s_3^+$.
+Here $\Phi_2$ is the SM-like Higgs.
+The $U(1)_H$ charges of $\{N, E, \Phi_1, \varphi, s_1^+, s^+_3 \}$ are chosen as $\{1, -2, 1, -1, 1, 3 \}$ while other fields including the SM fermions are neutral under the hidden charge.
 The charge assignment in the model is summarized in TABLE~\ref{tab:charge}.
-In our scenario scalar fields $\{H_1, H_2, \varphi \}$ will develop vacuum expectation values(VEVs) to break $U(1)_H$ and electroweak symmetry.
+In our scenario scalar fields $\{\Phi_1, \Phi_2, \varphi \}$ will develop vacuum expectation values(VEVs) to break $U(1)_H$ and electroweak symmetry.
+The neutral fermion $N_{L(R)}$ plays a role of heavy neutrino in inverse seesaw mechanism where mass term $\overline{N^c_{L(R)}}N_{L(R)}$ is forbidden at tree level due to $U(1)_H$ symmetry.
+The charged contents $E$, $s^+_1$ and $s^+_3$ are introduced to realize inverse seesaw mechanism at one-loop level as we discuss below.
+In addition, these new particles contribute to muon $g-2$ without chiral suppression by the SM charged lepton mass.

 The Yukawa interactions of our model are given by